Yuriy-Svetlov/live-reload-bp/documentation/examples/сonnect_to_server/README.md

 # Connect to server (Live Reload Browser Page)

+&#9888; First of all, we recommend that you disable all browser plug-ins that can affect on **Live Reload Browser Page**.

 After you have started the server, you can connect to it.

-!
-First of all, we recommend that you disable all browser plug-ins that can affect **Live Reload Browser Page**.

 ## Example: